 If such an essay resonates with you, invigorates you (and perhaps even frightens you a bit too), please complete our Undergraduate Student Profile, the first step in connecting with our office and staff.
 The profile will allow us to learn about your studies and interests, your talents and goals.
 Once we receive and review your profile, we will contact you so we can meet in person and discuss your aspirations.

 You will need to use your Bear ID and password to enter into the system.
-To complete the profile, it will be useful to have your academic transcript and resume or CV (curriculum vitae, an academic resume) handy.
-Set aside twenty minutes or so to complete this document, and please note, you will need to complete the profile in one sitting as there is no way to save the profile and complete it over the course of a day or days.
+Set aside fifteen or twenty minutes to complete this document, and please note, you will need to complete the profile in one sitting as there is no way to save the profile.

-We are excited to begin this journey with you!
+We are pleased to begin this journey with you.